mehdi-karimi-math/DiCARP/README.md

 # Using DiCARP

 For using DiCARP, Python, DiCARP, and the required modules must be installed.
 This code is using Ipopt as the underlying solver, which must be installed.
-The easiest way to do is dwnloading `ipopt.exe` from this [site](https://www.coin-or.org/download/binary/Ipopt/) and putting it in the required forlder.
+The easiest way to do is downloading `ipopt.exe` from this [site](https://www.coin-or.org/download/binary/Ipopt/) and putting it in the required forlder.

+The `main` file has a code to run DiCARP for a given problem instance.
+The parameters to set are:

++ `problem`: A string with the name of the problem, for example `"case9"`.
++ `rho`: The parameter of the distributed algorithm.
++ `tol`: The tolerance for the stopping criteria.
++ `mat_iter`: Maximum number of iterations set for the distributed algorithm.